octoTurnip/papermc-on-bedrock/README.md

 docker run -it --rm -v /your/path/here:/minecraft -p 25565:25565 -p 19132:19132/udp -p 19132:19132 octoturnip/papermc-on-bedrock
 ```

-## Why?
+## Why make another?

-If I'm being honest, I wanted to try and make something of my own.
+Originally I just wanted to try and make something of my own with features I liked.
+But I like what I have made for myself and feel like sharing with the rest of you!

 ## What are the features you can expect?